 Container gardening is a great way for those who lack growing space or who want to improve their growing skills to get started with gardening.
 We’ll show you how we’re working on our skills with a cheap and easy container garden and provide links to a boatload more resources to get you started.

-We are building our off-grid house on 16 acres, but we don’t live there full time yet.
-Currently, we’re living in a condo with a deck and a patio.
+We built our off-grid house on 16 acres, but while we were building we lived in a condo with a deck and a patio.
 That’s it.
-And while we have about 2 acres of cleared land at our property, we don’t want to plant yet because we still have some big trucks and machinery left to do some work for things like the septic field and cistern.
-Plus, we really want to take the time to amend our soil to prepare for a “Back-to-Eden” style garden next year, so planting in our current rocky clay soil doesn’t seem wise.
-Containers are perfect for us.
+And while we have about 2 acres of cleared land at our property, we didn’t want to plant yet because we still had some big trucks and machinery left to do some work for things like the septic field and cistern.
+Plus, we really wanted to take the time to amend our soil to prepare for gardening using some basics of permaculture, so planting in that rocky clay soil didn’t seem wise.

 Container Gardening Resources for Beginners (and fellow brown thumbs!)